 When possible, we suggest you bring a change of clothes to the hospital for your therapy sessions.
 You’re likely to do best when you have your own clothes and are wearing shoes, and if necessary, your glasses.

 Although we make every effort to minimize your discomfort, you may have some soreness and tiredness after your therapy sessions.
 This is part of our efforts to help you function to the best of your abilities.

 Several types of therapists and rehabilitation specialists may be involved in your care:

 - Physiatrist: a doctor who specializes in physical medicine and rehabilitation and will manage your rehabilitation care.
 This includes coordinating care with other doctors, therapists and practitioners.

 - Occupational therapists: focus on helping you do activities of daily living, including tasks at home and work

 - Physical therapists: focus on improving your strength, endurance, flexibility, balance and mobility

 - Recreational therapists: focus on your quality of life, hobbies and interests as part of your recovery plan

 - Speech-language pathologists: help improve speech, communication, cognition and swallowing

-Hundreds of therapy professionals with St. Luke’s Rehabilitation Institute share their expertise with our team members and patients.
+Hundreds of therapy professionals with Providence St. Luke’s Rehabilitation Medical Center share their expertise with our team members and patients.
 St. Luke’s, an affiliate of Providence, is the region’s largest free-standing – and only Level I – trauma rehabilitation hospital with numerous outpatient locations throughout Spokane.